Tyrn/wei/the-insider-en.typ

      "Great Wei!"
 Kissur cried out jumping on his feet  and  turning around.
 "Oh, it's you."

-     The Earthman stood in the door frame - Terence Bemish.
+     The Earthman stood in the door frame---Terence Bemish.

      "Have you  been  waiting  for somebody?"
 Bemish  was  concerned.
 Kissur looked at the altar with his head bowed.